-The Guarini Center regularly issues books, academic journal articles, policy papers and issue briefs.
+The Guarini Center regularly issues books, academic journal articles, legal briefs, policy papers and issue briefs.
 Please use the drop down menu to explore past publications.

 Rapid Research and Assessment on COVID-19 and Climate in New York City July 2021 - In May 2020, the New York City (NYC) Mayor’s Office of Climate Resiliency (MOCR)began convening bi-weekly discussions, called the Rapid Research and Assessment (RRA)Series, between City staff and external experts in science, policy, design, engineering,communications, and planning.
 The goal was to rapidly develop authoritative, actionableinformation to help integrate resiliency into the City’s COVID response efforts. […]

 Valuing Density: An Evaluation of the Extent to which American, Australian, and Canadian Cities Account for the Climate Benefits of Density through Environmental Review July 2021 - Authors: Adalene Minelli, Sara Savarani, Danielle Spiegel-Feld & Katrina Wyman This study looks at the extent to which major cities in the United States, Australia, and Canada assess the climate impacts of densification through the environmental review process.
 Research indicates that greater urban density is associated with lower household greenhouse gas (GHG) emissions in high […]